dhuschde/reddit_memebot/README.md

 You can also use it for other SubReddits, as long as they also only use images.
 The NSFW check only checks if any tags are given, so you might wanna remove that.

 It resized Files, if they are above 8 MB.
-You need to have ImageMagick installed.
-If not, some GIFs might be too big for Mastodon.
+You need to have FFMPEG installed.
+If not, some GIFs and Videos might be too big for Mastodon.
-Doesn't work with Videos yet.
-I might switch to FFMPEG later.